popgengui/agestrucnb/README.md

 X. using the program
 ---------------------

-    To run a simulation, calculate Nb or Ne estimates, or plot results, load one of the three interfaces by clicking "New" on the main menu.
+    To run a simulation, calculate Nb estimates, or plot results, load one of the three interfaces by clicking "New" on the main menu.

     For details about running the different interfaces, see the